-One of our favorite ways to spend an evening is by watching the sunset.
+One of our favorite ways to spend a summer evening is by watching the sunset.
 It’s a simple pastime that really never gets old and luckily for all of us, Seattle has a ton of amazing spots for you to watch from.
 But where exactly is the best place to watch the sunset in Seattle?
 Here are 10 of our favorite places to watch the sunset in Seattle.

 Discovery Park